wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :alt: The tree of Life
 :align: center
 :name: w3f1.1a
 The tree of Life.
-Date in millions of years; rooted with Eubacteria (from timetree.org).
+Dated in millions of years; rooted with Eubacteria (from timetree.org).
 :::

 Why should we study phylogenetics and what is it about?